Collectible / Gold and Silver State Sales Taxes in Illinois

 Occupation taxes in Illinois are calculated at checkout on the Silver.com website based on (1) the taxability of products sold by Silver.com in Illinois set forth above, and (2) the specific tax rates established by the taxing jurisdiction of the delivery address in Illinois.

 Silver.com began collecting occupation taxes in Illinois on October 1, 2018.
-Our occupation tax number in Illinois is 4296-5071.
+Our occupation tax license number in Illinois is 4296-5071.

 Please note: The above is not a comprehensive description of sales tax laws and requirements in the State of Illinois.
 It is only intended to provide the reader with a brief overview of those sales tax laws and requirements currently in effect in the State of Illinois that relate to the reader’s transactions with Silver.com.
 If you would like to research the sales tax laws and requirements in the State of Illinois, we suggest you visit the Illinois Department of Revenue located at https://www2.illinois.gov/rev/Pages/default.aspx.